-Coreon is the only software that brings together the experts of knowledge and language in one comprehensive solution: a Multilingual Knowledge System (MKS).
+Coreon is the only software that brings together expertise of knowledge and language in one comprehensive solution: a Multilingual Knowledge System (MKS).

 Coreon unifies knowledge with language by combining Concept Maps (technically known as graphs) with Terminology Data.
-The concept map semantically links the individual entries (concepts) while each entry itself is elaborated into potentially dozens of languages with unlimited descriptive and documentary information.
+A concept map semantically links individual entries (concepts), while each entry itself is elaborated into potentially dozens of languages with unlimited descriptive and documentary information.

-The language neutral graph – linked concepts – is the core of Coreon’s MKS.
+The language neutral graph – made up of linked concepts – is the core of Coreon’s MKS.

-Concepts are linked in hierarchical broader-narrower including multiple parents as well as in associative relationships.
+Concepts are linked in hierarchical broader-narrower relationships that can include multiple ‘parents’, as well as in associative relationships.
 Importantly, the linking is not per term but per concept.
-This way, the maintenance of the relations is not dependent from the labels, terms and their variants, but happens efficiently only once per concept.
-In other words, working on terms has no side-effects on the concept relations.
+This means the maintenance of the relationships is not dependent on labels or terms and their variants, but happens efficiently only once per concept.
+In other words, working on terms has no side-effect on the concept relations.

-The MKS is always based on a full graph for all types of content, taxonomies and thesauri as well as semantically rich ontologies.
+An MKS is always based on a full graph for all types of content, taxonomies, and thesauri, as well as semantically rich ontologies.
 Thus, for one set of concept nodes potentially several semantic maps (“sets of graph edges”) can be applied.

 … and the Terms

-Human language is not deterministic, it is ambiguous (bank in bank institute vs. in river bank), it has synonyms and spelling variants (ATM – automatic teller machine – cash dispenser – self-service bank), and of course is multilingual (Geldautomat / Bankomat – guichet automatique – cajero automático).
+Human language is not deterministic but ambiguous (bank in bank institute vs. in river bank), it has synonyms and spelling variants (ATM – automatic teller machine – cash dispenser – self-service bank), and of course is multilingual (Geldautomat / Bankomat – guichet automatique – cajero automático).

 In Coreon the concept model was implemented to capture:

 - Multi-directionality: All terms, in all languages that belong to the same concept are all stored in one record.
 Users simply change the desired language with a mouse-click instead of maintaining several databases per language.